Department of Design and Environments

 This is an introductory course to basic scripting and parametric modeling.
 This course will introduce students to Python, an object-oriented programing language.
 Students will learn the fundamentals of Python through 2D game development and through creating custom components to integrate with the parametric 3D modeling design process.
 Typically Offered: Varies.

 Investigation of the art and science of virtual design, integrating creative problem solving skills with computer technologies.
 Sequence of exercises explores the problem domains of virtual objects and environments.
 Two 3-hour studios per week and assigned work.
-(Fall only)
+Typically Offered: Fall.

 Continued development of critical thinking and problem solving skills through a sequence of exercises that emphasize design process, concept and context driven solutions to virtual, tangible, and integrated projects.
 Two 3-hour studios per week and assigned work.
-(Spring only)
+Typically Offered: Spring.

 Introduction to the fundamentals of Cross-Reality (XR) technologies, explore the development and delivery of interactive immersive digital worlds that transform and combine physical reality into virtual experiences.
 Two 1-1/2-hour lecture-labs per week and associated work.
-(Fall only) Typically Offered: Fall and Spring.
+Typically Offered: Fall.

 Credit arranged

 Introduction to virtual design and relationship to human needs; focus on design process and expansion of vocabulary associated with virtual environments; experimentation & creativity encouraged.
 Three 3-hour studios per week and assigned work.
-(Fall only)
+Typically Offered: Fall.

 Design development of conceptual and technical aspects of virtual environments; exploration of design issues from conception to delivery.
 Three 3-hour studios per week and assigned work.
-(Spring only)
+Typically Offered: Spring.

 Exploration of methods used for visual and experiential communication, problem solving, and storytelling through linear and interactive 3D computer generated animation.
 Three 1-hour lecture/labs per week and associated work.
 Typically Offered: Spring.